IlarionHalushka/ilarionhalushka.github.io/_posts/2021-02-16-Why-Development-Teams-Lose-Motivation.markdown

 * poorly written code.
 * poor architecture.
 * no tests.

-* items above lead to - always breaking somewhere where you didn't expect it to break.
+Items above lead to always breaking something what you didn't expect to break :(

 #### Finances
 * <a target="_blank" href="/Salary-Review-Tips">salary</a> below market value.
-* no performance reviews.
+* no performance/salary reviews.
 * unclear performance review criteria.
-* no compensation for meeting deadline or going extra mile.
+* no compensation for meeting deadline or going extra mile (overtimes).

 #### Professional growth
 * same repetitive routine tasks.